linode/docs/docs/websites/lamp/lamp-server-on-debian-7-wheezy.md

  - '[PHP Documentation](http://www.php.net/docs.php)'
 ---

-A LAMP (Linux, Apache, MySQL [MariaDB], PHP) stack is a common web stack used to prepare servers for hosting web content.
-This guide provides step-by-step instructions for installing a full-featured LAMP stack on a Debian 7.0 (Wheezy) system.
+A LAMP (Linux, Apache, MySQL, PHP) stack is a common web stack used to prepare servers for hosting web content.
+This guide provides step-by-step instructions for installing a full-featured LAMP stack on a Debian 7.0 (Wheezy) Linode.

 {: .note}
 >